Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/01-test-one.md

 Let's test this in Postman.
 1. Make sure your server is running.
 2. Open Postman.
+3. Open a new request.
+4. Change the dropdown to POST.
-3. Enter the enpoint into the URL and press 'Send'.
+5. Enter the enpoint into the URL and press 'Send'.
-4. You should see the response:
+6. You should see the following response:
 ![screenshot](assets/01-postman.PNG)